publiclab/publiclab-archive/notes/gretchengehrke/07-10-2017/what-do-you-do-if-your-environmental-concern-is-linked-to-your-neighbor-s-paycheck.md

 ---
-title: 'What do you do if your environmental concern is linked to your neighbor's paycheck?'
+title: "What do you do if your environmental concern is linked to your neighbor's paycheck?"\ntagnames: 'question:question, question:advocacy, question:communication'
-tagnames: question:question, question:advocacy, question:communication
 author: gretchengehrke
 path: /notes/gretchengehrke/07-10-2017/what-do-you-do-if-your-environmental-concern-is-linked-to-your-neighbor-s-paycheck.md
 nid: 14642